An Improvised Life

 I didn't start out intending be an improv musician.
 I went to college to study music composition and performance.
 At the same time I played in cover bands and original projects, did piano bar, played in pit bands for musicals, accompanied dance classes, played for weddings, etc. Little did I know how much all that would help me later doing improv.

 Later, when Rick and I moved to L.A.
-I thought I'd take a break from improv and focus on songwriting, playing in bands, composing musicals and learning to score films.
+I thought I'd take a break from improv.
+I focused on songwriting, playing in bands, composing musicals and learning to score films.
 But life has a funny way of surprising you, and in 1998 my friend from our touring company days, Ron West, asked me to audition for Whose Line is it Anyway.
 Before I knew it, I was doing improv again!
+We've now done 15 years of Whose Line, between the Drew Carey and the Aisha Tyler versions.

-Rick & I have gone on to teach music improv workshops around the country.
+Rick & I have gone on to teach music improv workshops all around the world.
 We've had amazing students, and had a great time working with them.
+We've made lots of friends in the world wide community of improvisers.

 Along with our pal, Luke Hannington, I've also developed Improv Karaoke - tracks for doing music improv when you don't have a live musician.
-Volume One includes a tutorial by Rick & I, plus demo versions improvised by some of our friends, including Keegan-Michael Key and Dan Castellaneta.
+Volume One includes a tutorial by Rick & I, plus demo versions improvised by some of our friends, including Keegan-Michael Key, Ron West and Dan Castellaneta.